 I received my Ph.D. from the University of Colorado in 2019 where I studied blood-brain barrier development and breakdown in Dr. Julie Siegenthaler’s lab.
 As a post-doctoral fellow in the Shih Lab, I am investigating the behaviors of perivascular cells in cerebrovascular pathologies.
 Particularly, I am interested in microbleeds which are hallmarks of neurological diseases such as cerebral amyloid angiopathy.
 To study this, I am is employing live imaging approaches in mice to understand the roles of perivascular cells following focal vascular injuries.
 I am also working to differentiate mural cells from perivascular fibroblasts along the brain vasculature to hopefully provide clearer roles for these perivascular cell types in health and disease.
+In 2023, I received a K99/R00 fellowship from the NIH to pursue my research.
 When I am not in the lab, I am usually outside exploring all the beautiful nature Washington has to offer.